 Add New States

 Normally, an object in ActivePresenter has one or more default states.
-For example, a Button has four default states, including Normal (Default), Hover, Pressed, and Disabled:
+For example, a shape will have only one default state (look at the above image), meanwhile, a Button has four default states, including Normal (Default), Hover, Pressed, and Disabled:

-Besides those defaut ones, ActivePresenter allows you to add more states.
+Besides the default statess, ActivePresenter allows you to add more if you want.
 To do that, simply click the Add State button (the green plus button) (2):

 Or, you can right-click the Object States pane and select Add State.

 After that, the Add New State dialog appears.
 Rename the new state and click OK: